ahmed-ateya1/E-Commerce/README.md

 - **AutoMapper**: For mapping between DTOs and entities.
 - **SignalR**: For real-time application features such as notifications.
 - **Swagger**: For API documentation.
-- **Fluent Validation**: Provide a fluent validation for defing mode validation.
+- **Fluent Validation**: Provides fluent validation for defining model validation.

 ---